NextronSystems/thor-manual/usage/special-scan-modes.rst

 .. note::

-    This feature requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ type which is meant to be used in forensic labs.
+    This feature requires a `forensic lab license <https://www.nextron-systems.com/2020/11/11/thor-forensic-lab-license-features/>`__ type, which is meant to be used in forensic labs.

 Hostname Replacement in Logs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^